-I am a writer of nonfiction books, longform narratives, podcasts, and the free monthly Damn History newsletter for writers and readers of popular history.
-I cover history, medicine, science, crime, and anything else that hooks me – and that I hope will hook you.
+I write nonfiction books, longform narratives, podcasts, and the free monthly Damn History newsletter for writers and readers of popular history.
+I cover history, medicine, science, crime, and anything else that intrigues me – and that I hope will intrigue you.

-In addition to my newest book The Lost Brothers, I have written The Nazi and the Psychiatrist, Non-Stop: A Turbulent History of Northwest Airlines, and The Lobotomist: A Maverick Medical Genius and His Tragic Quest to Rid the World of Mental Illness.
+My published books include The Lost Brothers, The Nazi and the Psychiatrist, Non-Stop: A Turbulent History of Northwest Airlines, and The Lobotomist: A Maverick Medical Genius and His Tragic Quest to Rid the World of Mental Illness.
 My articles have appeared in SmithsonianThe Atlantic, GQ, Wired, Scientific American Mind, Topic, Longreads, The Washington Post Magazine, and many other publications.

-Several of my nonfiction stories have been optioned for the screen and stage.
-I frequently give talks and lead workshops on the topics of my books as well as on the craft of nonfiction writing and the benefits of creative writing for physicians.
+I frequently give talks and lead workshops on the topics of my books as well as on the craft of nonfiction writing.
+Please contact Jayme Boucher, Hachette Speakers Bureau, at Jayme.Boucher@hbgusa.com to book me for your event.

 Divider line